joao-eduardo17/Lista-de-afazeres/README.md

-# Lista-de-afazeres
+# To-Do List
-Este repositório é destinado a criar uma lista de afazeres
+This repository is destinated to create a to-do list

-## Features desejadas:
+## Desired features:
-- [ ] Criar uma tarefa com nome e ao expandir mostra descrição
+- [ ] Create a task with a name and when expanded, shows a description
-- [ ] Criar temas, como escola, videos para assistir, etc
+- [ ] Create themes, such as school, videos to watch, etc
 - [ ] Local Storage